niemasd/How-to-Teach-Online/teach_online/modalities.md

 By definition, fully in-person instruction is synchronous: the instructor and the students physically meet at a lecture hall or classroom, and the core instruction occurs synchronously during this in-person meeting time.
+Of course, instructors of a fully in-person course can choose to include some component of asynchronous learning, such as having students read/watch materials and solve problems asynchronously before class in a {term}`Flipped Classroom` framework {cite:p}`bishop_flipped_2013,akcayir_flipped_2018,compeau_establishing_2019`, but the core instructor-to-student interactions still occur synchronously in-person during class time.

 ### The Good